hageyahhoo/Agile2020/Agile2020.md

 ### CHALLENGES
 We had been solving a lot of technical and process issues of each product by working together with each product development team's members.
 These activities and achievements have been recognized as huge successes by executives.
 However, these successes had led us SET team to the next level of challenges.

 The first challenge was the company-wide strategic and management problems.
-A lot of product development teams could not show their own missions, goals, plans, and milestones to decision makers like senior managers and executives beforehand.
+A lot of product development teams could not show their own missions, goals, plans, and milestones to decision-makers like senior managers and executives beforehand.
 Additionally, these teams couldn't share their current status and problems in a timely manner.
-Decision makers had been frustrating that they couldn't make decisions properly and precisely.
+Decision-makers had been frustrating that they couldn't make decisions properly and precisely.
 On the other hand, we SET team had been showing that information timely from the beginning of all activities.
-Therefore, decision makers requested us SET team to teach product development teams to express that information properly.
+Therefore, decision-makers requested us SET team to teach product development teams to express that information properly.

 The second challenge was about onboarding.
 In July 2019, our team had 4 members and we hired one recent graduate and one mid-career employee simultaneously as new SETs.
 To proceed our activities smoothly, we needed to make onboarding as the top priority task.